Black and white sheep

 Marlboro Red

-If 30% of the people dump 95% of the garbage, the remaining 70% is responsible for only 5%.
-Marlboro Red smokers were 44 times as likely to dump their trash on the street as other smokers ((95/30) / (5/70) = 44), a striking conclusion.
-It is not a coincidence because the sample was large enough to make the finding statistically significant.
-It is more complicated to do this investigation today.
+Now, if 30% of the people dump 95% of the garbage, the remaining 70% is responsible for only 5% of the garbage.
+And you can calculate that Marlboro Red smokers were 44 times as likely to dump their trash on the street as other smokers ((95/30) / (5/70) = 44), a striking find.
+The sample was large enough to make the finding statistically significant.
+The sample may have issues, but these issues can’t fully explain the difference.
+It is more complicated to do the same investigation today.
 You still find cigarette packages on the street, but it is hard to identify the brand name among the scary pictures of cancers and other horrible diseases you get from smoking.
 Marlboro Red smokers differ from other cigarette smokers.
 You can call it culture.
 Culture can explain the deviant behaviour of groups of people who share common characteristics, such as smoking Marlboro Red.
+It is politically incorrect, but culture explains a lot about behavioural differences between groups.

 The Marlboro Man embodies careless living in a consumerist society, which apparently includes discarding one’s garbage on the spot.
-Our brand choices reveal a great deal about our personalities, so marketers have done their jobs well.
+Our brand choices reveal a great deal about our personalities, so marketers have done their jobs very well indeed.
 A politically correct person would say I am stigmatising Marlboro Red users.
 There could be something wrong with my sample.
 The sample may have flaws, as I live near a train station where young people gather, but I have also noticed this elsewhere.
 The difference is so stark that it can’t merely be an error in the sample.
-Even if the sample correctly reflects reality, perhaps only 0.1% of smokers discard their cigarette packages on the street, so only a tiny minority of 4.4% of Marlboro Red smokers might do so.
+But even if the sample correctly reflects reality, perhaps only 0.1% of smokers discard their cigarette packages on the street, so only a tiny minority of 4.4% of Marlboro Red smokers might do so.
 Perhaps that is correct, or perhaps not, but 44 times as much is an eye-popping difference.

-If you intend to tackle the problem of littering cigarette packages and have a limited budget, target Marlboro Red users to achieve the maximum result.
-Otherwise, you are wasting money.
-And who wants to waste money?
-Okay, stupid question.
-Plenty of people buy Rolex watches.
-I envision Marlboro Red smokers as jerks who don’t care, thus people who might piss through your letter box, or throw fireworks in it.
-That is what I imagine, but I might be wrong.
-Perhaps they are people like you and me, who might be friendly, own a dog, have a job, and look after their neighbours.
-Reality never ceases to surprise me.
-If I meet an individual, this person usually doesn’t conform to my prejudices about the groups to which he or she belongs.
-A group consists of individuals, and although they may share common traits on aggregate, each individual is very different.
-And there are behaviours like littering that occur more in certain groups than others.
-Our prejudices about groups have a basis in reality.
+If I meet an individual, this person often doesn’t conform to all my prejudices about the groups to which he or she belongs.
+A group consists of individuals, and although they share common traits on aggregate, each individual is different.
+There are behaviours like littering that occur more in certain groups than others.
+Our prejudices about groups often have a basis in reality.
 Still, our prejudices aren’t reality.
-If you only see Marlboro Red packages on the ground, you may imagine that Marlboro Red smokers are all littering jerks who don’t care.
-However, it could be a minority, a small minority even.
+If you only see Marlboro Red packages on the ground, you may think that Marlboro Red smokers are all littering jerks, while it might be a small minority of them.

 Can I trust my dentist?

 How do cultures emerge and develop?
 History and circumstances go a long way in explaining that, as the following example illustrates.
-When I go to a general practitioner, I trust this person.
-When I visit the dentist, I have more doubts because of my personal experiences and those of others.
+I trust my general practitioner, but not my dentist.
+That is because of my experiences and those of others.
 General practitioners and dentists are similar medical professions.
 In the Netherlands, a general practitioner doesn’t benefit from the advised treatments, while a dentist does.
+You have to trust medical professionals because your health depends on them, but you can’t trust them in a market.
+That is why healthcare for profit turns into a scam where doctors prey on desperate people and sell treatments for which there is no scientific proof.
+That ranges from magic potions to revolutionary cancer treatments.
+If you buy it, they sell it.
-You have to trust medical professionals, but you can’t always.
-In a free market, doctors will prey on desperate people.
-To prevent dental professionals from taking advantage of me too much, I see the dentist only once a year rather than twice, which is the generally accepted guideline.
-So what happened?

-As a child, I had the same dentist for over fifteen years, an old-fashioned one for peasants like me who didn’t propose treatments unless they were necessary.
-He told me I could wear braces, but it wasn’t necessary for my teeth’s health.
-I didn’t care about looking perfect, so I still live with the consequences, but they have never bothered me.
-After all, I wasn’t entertaining a career that would put me at risk of appearing on television.
+To prevent dental professionals from taking advantage of me too much, I see the dentist once a year rather than twice.
+So what made me so distrustful?
+As a child, I had the same dentist for over fifteen years, an old-fashioned one for peasants like me.
+He didn’t propose treatments unless they were necessary.
+He once told me that I could wear braces, but added that it wasn’t necessary for my teeth’s health.
+Not caring about looking perfect, I still live with the consequences that have never bothered me.

 Before he could treat my tooth for the supposed cavity, I came up with a lame excuse and selected another dentist.
 A few years later, I had a colleague who had married a dentist.
 She previously had lived in the same neighbourhood.
 Her husband was in training at the time.
 And so, she had been seeing another dentist, who happened to be that one.
-She told me she had had a row with him.
-I wasn’t the only one who had smelled a rat there.
+She told me she had had a row with him, so I wasn’t the only one who had smelled a rat there.
 Her husband was a dentist-in-training, so she probably had valid reasons for quarrelling.

-That was a peculiar coincidence indeed.
-What are the odds of her having the same dentist, given that her husband was a dentist in training, which would provide evidence to support my suspicions being well-founded?
+That was a noteworthy coincidence indeed, and there have been many in my life.
+What are the odds that she had the same dentist, they had an altercation about malpractice, and her husband was a dentist in training, which would provide me with evidence to support my suspicions?
 Thirty years later, the tooth and the filling were still in place.
-I later moved again and found an old-fashioned dentist.
+Later, I moved to Sneek and found an old-fashioned dentist.
 He was like my first dentist, so I trusted him.
 He often performed dental cleaning.
-That usually took ten minutes, and it cost € 21.
+That usually took 10 minutes and cost €21.
 After ten years, he joined a practice with some other dentists.
 Shortly after that, he retired.

-My next dentist didn’t perform the dental cleaning.
-Instead, he sent me to a dental hygienist.
-That treatment lasted twenty-five minutes and was a lot more expensive.
-Instead of € 21, I paid € 62.
-Standards do change, but I doubted the sudden need for 150% more cleaning.
-But if my dentist advises the treatment, who am I to disagree?
-After all, he is the expert.
-It is best to accept the assessment of medical professionals unless you have proof they are wrong.
-I worked harder on brushing and cleaning my teeth.
+Since then, I have worked harder on brushing and cleaning my teeth, but the cleaning always took 25 minutes, no matter how hard I tried.
 After eight years, my dentist said my teeth were in good shape and clean.
 There was a tiny bit of tartar, so he advised me to see the dental hygienist anyway.
-The dental hygienist could have stopped after ten minutes, but she went on to arrive at twenty-five, so she could charge me for that, or so I thought.
-Probably, the treatment was always twenty-five minutes, regardless of the condition of the teeth.
+The dental hygienist could have stopped after ten minutes, but she went on to arrive at twenty-five, so she could bill me for that, or so it seemed.
+The treatment was always twenty-five minutes, regardless of the condition of the teeth.
 I found that dubious and looked for another dentist.

 It would only get worse, even though not at the beginning.
 A new guideline stated that dental hygienists could do the periodic dental check-up.
 The following year, the dental hygienist combined the check-up with dental cleaning, making the most of the allotted time financially.
-I went there for thirty minutes.
+I was there for thirty minutes.
 She billed me for thirty minutes of dental cleaning and also charged me for the check-up.
 A decent check-up lasts ten minutes, so you might expect a check-up and twenty minutes of dental cleaning if you are there for thirty minutes.

-I was too surprised to protest.
-And I wasn’t sure.
+I was surprised and wasn’t sure.
 Had I checked the clock correctly?

 The following year, she did it again.
 Additionally, she charged me for taking X-rays and evaluating them.
 How can you do all that in thirty minutes if you already spend thirty minutes on dental cleaning?
 It doesn’t add up.
-The dentists had decided to take pictures every three years instead of five, which means more money for them.
+The dentists had decided to take pictures every 3 years instead of every 5, which means even more money for them.
 And she was double-charging me.
-Dental cleaning was € 160 per hour at the time, which was what I brought home after a day of work.
+Dental cleaning was €160 per hour at the time, which was nearly what I brought home after a day of work and paying taxes.
 Many people work longer for that money.
 To charge that per hour wasn’t enough for her, which is particularly nefarious.

 My next dentist also advised dental cleaning.
-And this time, I was with the dental hygienist for forty minutes, and she billed me accordingly for € 119.
+And this time, I was with the dental hygienist for forty minutes, and she billed me accordingly for €119.
 Over the past fifteen years, the time spent on dental cleaning has increased by 300%, and the cost has risen by 467%.
-I take much better care of my teeth than I did twenty years ago and began using toothpicks, but it doesn’t show up in the dental cleaning cost.
+I take much better care of my teeth than I did twenty years ago, and began using toothpicks, but it doesn’t show up in the dental cleaning cost.
 It can’t be that all these dentists and dental hygienists are lying.
-My teeth accumulate tartar no matter how well I clean them.
-I put up the ante once again, brushing my teeth three times a day, and it finally showed in reduced dental cleaning time in the years that followed.
+My teeth accumulate tartar no matter how well I clean them, so the cleaning is necessary, but the amount remains questionable, to say the least.
+I put up the ante once again, brushing my teeth three times a day, and it finally showed in a somewhat reduced dental cleaning time in the years that followed.

-It demonstrates how a culture can emerge from circumstances and history.
-Dentists have a financial interest that promotes unnecessary treatments.
-Claiming a cavity is developing above a filling while there is not is outright lying.
-You have to be evil-minded to do that.
-But giving more treatments than necessary is a matter of debate.
-Dental cleaning and X-rays are suitable for opportunistic money-making schemes.
 The same trend is visible in veterinary practices.
-Douwe, our cat, suffered from kidney failure.
+Douwe, our late cat, suffered from kidney failure.
 We had spent hundreds of euros on tests, but the vets found nothing.
+And we had seen several vets, because we suspected that the other vet was scamming us, but they all did it.
 We spent hundreds of euros more on special diets sold by these vets, but Douwe’s condition only deteriorated.
-Then we visited an old-fashioned vet who examined Douwe by feeling with his hand.
-He found the problem and euthanised Douwe.
-It cost € 30.
+We finally visited an old-fashioned vet.
+He examined Douwe by feeling with his hand.
+He found the kidney failure and euthanised Douwe.
+That cost us only €30.
+Modern veterinarians often don’t physically inspect the animals but perform tests, charging over 1000% more.
+Physical examinations are bad for business.

 The politically incorrect